 Associate degree students build a solid educational foundation with general academic subjects such as mathematics, science, and English, while receiving focused radiological training.
 Through extensive clinical experience, students develop expertise performing radiologic procedures and operating medical imaging equipment used throughout the field.

-The Magnetic Resonance Imaging (MRI) Certificate Program is open to students who have earned American Registry of Radiologic Technologists (ARRT) certification one of the following areas: Radiography, Radiation Therapy, Nuclear Medicine, or Sonography.
-Students receive clinical and classroom instruction to help prepare for the ARRT advanced certification examination in MRI.
+The Magnetic Resonance Imaging (MRI), Cardiovascular Interventinal Technology (CI), and Computed Tomography (CT) Certificate Programs are open to students who have earned American Registry of Radiologic Technologists (ARRT) certification one of the following areas: Radiography, Radiation Therapy, Nuclear Medicine, or Sonography.
+Students receive clinical and classroom instruction to help prepare for the ARRT advanced certification examinations.

 How long will it take to get a degree or certification?

 Full time students typically require at least two years to complete the associate of applied science degree, not including the program prerequisite requirements.

 The MRI certificate program is a two semester program, fall and spring.

 The CT certificate program is a one semester program, fall only.

 The CI certificate program is a three semester program, fall, spring and summer.